 If a window has no number, it is either a brand new window which has been replaced; the vehicle is older than 1992, or it has been rubbed off.
 The tenth digit is always the year of registration, which is not always the year of manufacturer.
 Caravans can be built, stored and then registered.
 1992 is depicted by an N, 1993 is P, 1994 is R, 1995 is S, 1996 is T, 1997 is V, 1998 is W, 1999 is X and 2000 is Y. Then it became numbers.
 2001 is 1, 2002 is 2, all the way up to 2009.
 Then back to letters with 2010 as A, 2011 as B, etc. The first three digits depict the manufacturer.

 You can ring CRiS, the National Register of UK touring caravan keepers, to check about outstanding payments, etc. but there will be a charge.

 If the van is dirty, it could be hiding something.
 Although the layout and inside is the most important for customers, always walk round the outside and inspect it carefully for cracks, dents, etc, and check the roof!
-When walking round the outside of the van, look low down along the body for aluminium degradation, which looks like blistering in the metal face.
-This is usually caused by water behind it, rotting it out.
+When you are inspecting the exterior of the van, look low down along the body for aluminium degradation.
+This looks like blistering in the metal face.
+It is usually caused by water behind it, rotting it out.
 The photos below illustrate what this can look like.

 Checking your towing weight is also important.
 The weight of the van is engraved on the plate, close to the door.
-Foreign vans will have their weights marked on the other side, or on the bulkhead.
+Foreign vans will have their weights marked on the other side, or on the bulkhead (in the gas locker).
 For novices, a website worth looking at is https://www.outandaboutlive.co.uk/caravans/towmatch/

-Finally, as the old adage goes.
-If it is too good to be true, there is something wrong.
+Finally, if it seems too good to be true, there is something wrong with the van.